What Is The FAFSA?

 When to Submit Your FAFSA: Understanding FAFSA Deadlines

-You can file as early as October 1 for the following academic year.
+You can file as early as December for the 2024-2025 academic year.
 It’s a good idea to submit the application as soon as possible because financial aid is often given out on a first-come, first-served basis.

 There are three types of FAFSA deadlines: